 - Place the transfer order with your new registrar.

-- Your new registrar will send the domain's administrative contact an approval message.
+- Your new registrar will send the domain's registrant contact an approval message.
 This message will contain a link that must be clicked, or similar steps to confirm that it was received and that the administrative contact wants the domain transferred.

-- Our registrar will send the administrative contact a message with a link you can use to cancel the transfer if you want.
+- Our registrar will send the registrant contact a message with a link you can use to cancel the transfer if you want.
 Don't click the link.
 (Unless you want to cancel the transfer.)
 Most of the time this email will also have an approval link you can use to expedite the transfer.